PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 >### Indenting

 To achieve Indenting use one or more Chevrons (>) at the start of the paragraph.
-This can also be used in conjunction with Headings, Bulleted lists and Numbered lists
+This can also be used in conjunction with Headings and Bulleted lists and but not Numbered lists (in Github only).
+The indented text is marked in the left margin with a vertical bar in Github.

 > Indented text following a right Chevron (>) &  space